 I)# Sweet pepper plants growing in the open air or in a greenhouse

-You can put the pepper plants in the open air in your garden (when you live in a good climate).
+Or in the open air when you live in a “good” climate.

 J)# Ripening and storing sweet peppers

 Lay (almost ripe) sweet peppers in a tray on 3 lays of moist kitchen paper.
 Put plastic foil (with a narrow air opening) on the tray against drying out of the paper.
 Fix the foil with cloth pegs.